Soft vs Hard Golf Balls: The Choice For Average Golfers

 Do Softer Golf Balls Go Further?

-With my wedges, all three balls went the same distance.
+With my wedges, they went the same distance.
 The only difference between them was how they felt and the spin rates.

-If you have an ultra-fast swing speed then you might get a bit more distance out of a firmer and higher compression ball.
+If you have an ultra-fast swing speed, you’ll likely get more distance out of a firmer ball.
 Lower compression balls might balloon up in the air and not roll out as much.

-If you have a much slower swing speed then you might get a bit more distance out of a softer and lower compression ball.
+If you have a much slower swing speed, you might get a bit more distance out of a softer ball.
 These balls don’t take as much speed to compress them properly and could give you a bit more distance.
-You can see the best low compression golf balls here.

 In saying all of that, I’ve come to the conclusion that you probably won’t notice much of a difference.
 I could only get a few extra yards out of some balls, so it’s not as important as you’d think.